megamattzilla/secure-deliver-optimize-genai/docs/class5/class5.rst

 **Routes** - The routes section defines the endpoints that the AI Gateway listens to and the policy that applies to each of them.

 ..
 NOTE::
-   Example shown AIGW listen for **/simply-chat** endpoint and will use policy **ai-deliver-optimize-pol** that uses OpenAI schema.
+   Example shown AIGW listen for **/simply-chat** endpoint and will use policy **simply-chat-pol** that uses OpenAI schema.

    .. code-block:: yaml

       routes:
       - path: /simply-chat
-          policy: ai-deliver-optimize-pol
-          schema: openai
+        schema: v1/chat_completions
+        timeoutSeconds: 120
+        policy: simply-chat-pol

 **Policies** - The policies section allows you to use different profiles based on different selectors.